 At Doorways for Women and Families, we envision a community where all people live free of violence and have safe and stable housing.
-That’s why we work to transform the lives of women, men and children who are facing homelessness or suffering abuse in our community.
+That’s why we work to transform the lives of women, men, youth and children who are facing homelessness or suffering abuse in our community.
 Through the generosity of our partners and supporters, we help our most vulnerable neighbors survive crisis, rebuild their lives and achieve brighter futures.

 Doorways for Women and Families creates pathways out of homelessness, domestic violence and sexual assault leading to safe, stable and empowered lives.